elunna/hackem/hackem_changelog.md

 - [x] iron shoes were renamed to 'dwarvish boots'.
 - [x] Robes occupy the body armor slot instead of the robe slot (SlashEM)
   - This means that dragon scaled robes are possible in HackEM!
+- [x] Towels weigh more than blindfolds
+- [x] readable conical hats: For a Tourist, 1⁄3 of conical hats can be read; a dunce cap will be labeled "DUNCE".
+Reading a dunce cap autoidentifies it.
+For a Tourist, 1⁄3 of conical hats can be read.
+A cornuthaum will be labeled "WIZZARD".
+(3.7)
+- [x] Free Fortune Cookie Patch; there is a 50% chance for a szechuan tin to contain a free fortune cookie (UnNetHack)
+- [x] Adjust flint stone weight from 4 to 1
+- [x] Sling buffs: strength bonus, potential to instakill H

 ### General item changes